Olivertrain1221/rocky-racers/README.md

 ### UX
 The Strategy Plane
-*	Rocky Racers is intended to be a fun yet simple game for individual users to play for short periods of time against a computer element rather than requiring a third to party to also play with the game has small graphics and a score board in orderfor the user to feel satisfied with visual effects and to also bring out there competitive side by being able to view whos winning and losing.
+*	Rocky Racers is intended to be a fun yet simple game for individual users to play for short periods of time against a computer element.
+Rather than requiring a third party to also play with the game it has small graphics and a score board in order for the user to feel satisfied with visual effects and to also bring out there competitive side by being able to view whos winning and losing.

 ### Site Goals
 *	To provide users with a fun and simple game to play